A specialized view controller that manages a radio-style selection interface.

 selected property.)
 When you embed the tab bar controller’s view (obtained using the inherited

-view property) in your application window, the tab bar controller automatically selects that view controller and displays its contents, resizing them as needed to fit the tab bar interface.
+view property) in your app window, the tab bar controller automatically selects that view controller and displays its contents, resizing them as needed to fit the tab bar interface.

 Tab bar items are configured through their corresponding view controller.
 To associate a tab bar item with a view controller, create a new instance of the